What is sponsored content?

-All sponsored content is written and developed by me, just like non-sponsored content: I never accept canned text and I never will.
-If I can’t honestly write positive things about a product or business, I will not feature them, no matter how much they’re willing to pay me.
+I personally write all of my sponsored content, just like I do for non-sponsored content.
+I never accept canned text and I never will.
+If I can’t authentically write positive things about a product or business, I will not feature them, no matter what they offer me.

 Why do you label your sponsored content?

 If you’ve been reading Diamonds in the Library for a while, you’ve probably noticed the occasional post that carries a “This sponsored post is brought to you by…” disclaimer at the end.
-On Instagram, you’d see “#sponsored” or Branded Partner Tags.
+On social media, you’d see “#sponsored” or Branded Partner Tags.

 The Federal government agrees with me: it’s actually specified in the FTC’s guidelines on endorsement that bloggers must clearly mark their sponsored material as sponsored.

 What does it cost?

 Blog post packages start at $700, social media promotion starts at $175.
 If you’d like to know more, please email me and I’ll send you Diamonds in the Library’s full media kit.

 Please note that I am currently scheduling posts 6-10 weeks in advance, so plan ahead!